pyside/pyside2-setup/sources/shiboken2/doc/typesystem_specifying_types.rst

     superclass for the given type, in the generated target language API.
 The **copyable** and **hash-function** attributes are the same as described for :ref:`value-type`.

+    The *optional* **disable-wrapper** attribute disables the generation of a **C++ Wrapper** (see :ref:`codegenerationterminology`).
+This will
+    effectively disable overriding virtuals methods in Python for the class.
+    It can be used when the class cannot be instantiated from Python and its virtual methods pose some problem for the code generator (by returning references, or using a default value that cannot be generated for a parameter, or similar).

     The *optional* attribute **stream** specifies whether this type will be able to use externally defined operators, like QDataStream << and >>.
 If equals to **yes**,